brillcp/SwiftPokedex/README.md

 # Networking with Combine

 SwiftPokedex uses Combine for all the API calls to the PokeAPI.
 This small structure is all that's needed to make any type of requests to the API.
-The `PokemonAPI` is build around this network agent and supports requesting pokemons and items at the moment.
+The `PokemonAPI` is then build around this network agent.
+It supports requesting pokemons and items at the moment.
 ```swift
 struct NetworkAgent {
     func execute<T: Decodable>(_ request: URLRequest, logJSON: Bool = false) -> AnyPublisher<T, Error> {